Venta-HQ/backend/docs/ddd-migration-status.md

   - ✅ Implement cross-context data validation with clear error messages
   - ✅ Add error handling for context violations with proper logging
   - ✅ Create validation utilities for contract compliance
+- 🔲 **Shared Libraries**: Create reusable patterns and utilities
+  - 🔲 Create `libs/nest/modules/contracts/` with base classes and utilities
+  - 🔲 Create `libs/nest/modules/context-mapping/` with base mappers and registry
+  - 🔲 Create `libs/nest/modules/anti-corruption/` with base layers and helpers
+  - 🔲 Create registration utilities for easy setup across domains
+  - 🔲 Create shared validation schemas and helpers
+  - 🔲 Create factory patterns for contract implementation
+- 🔲 **Cross-Domain Implementation**: Apply patterns to all domains
+  - 🔲 Move existing user-management implementation to use shared libraries
+  - 🔲 Implement in vendor-management domain using shared patterns
+  - 🔲 Implement in search-discovery domain using shared patterns
+  - 🔲 Implement in location-services domain using shared patterns
+  - 🔲 Implement in communication domain using shared patterns
+  - 🔲 Implement in infrastructure domain using shared patterns

 #### Week 3: Implement Domain Contracts